TeaCI/drone-docs/content/usage/overview.md

   image: teaci/msys32
 ```

 The Tea CI project maintains several official docker images for our users.
-Currently we support two images: `teaci/cygwin32` and `teaci/msys32`.
-64 bit support is ongoing.
+Currently we support two images: `teaci/msys64` and `teaci/msys32`.
+Cygwin support is ongoing.

 # Shell